XAU

 Why Buy Palladium?

-• Extreme rarity — Annual palladium production is roughly 210 tonnes vs. 3,000+ tonnes for gold
+Extreme rarity: Annual palladium production is roughly 210 tonnes, compared to 3,000+ tonnes for gold

-• Auto industry demand — Catalytic converters in gasoline vehicles consume ~80% of annual supply
+Auto industry demand: Catalytic converters in gasoline vehicles consume approximately 80% of annual supply

-• Supply risk — Concentrated production in Russia and South Africa creates geopolitical price sensitivity
+Supply risk: Concentrated production in Russia and South Africa creates persistent geopolitical price sensitivity

-• Portfolio diversifier — Palladium's price drivers differ from gold and silver, offering genuine diversification
+Portfolio diversifier: Palladium's price drivers differ fundamentally from gold and silver, offering genuine portfolio diversification

 What Palladium Products Are Available?

 The physical palladium market is much smaller than gold or silver.
-Product selection is limited, and premiums are higher due to lower production volumes and fewer buyers.
+Product selection is limited, and premiums are higher due to lower production volumes and a smaller retail buyer base.

-• 1 oz palladium bars — The most common form.
-Available from PAMP Suisse, Valcambi, and other refiners.
-Premiums run 5–10% over spot
+1 oz palladium bars: The most common form, available from PAMP Suisse, Valcambi, and other LBMA refiners.
+Premiums run 5-10% over spot

-• Canadian Palladium Maple Leaf — The primary sovereign palladium coin (1 oz, .9995 fine).
-Higher premiums but strong recognition
+Canadian Palladium Maple Leaf: The primary sovereign palladium coin (1 oz, .9995 fine).
+Higher premiums but strong recognition and buyback demand

-• American Palladium Eagle — US Mint palladium coin (1 oz, .9995 fine).
-Less common and often carries significant premiums
+American Palladium Eagle: US Mint palladium coin (1 oz, .9995 fine).
+Less commonly available and often carries significant premiums above spot

-• 10 oz palladium bars — Available but less common.
-Lower per-ounce premiums for larger commitments
+10 oz palladium bars: Available but less common.
+Lower per-ounce premiums for buyers making larger commitments

 What to Consider Before Buying Palladium

-Palladium is a more specialized investment than gold or silver.
-Consider these factors before buying:
+Palladium is a specialized market, more niche and volatile than gold or silver.
+These factors are critical to understand before purchasing:

-• Liquidity — Palladium is less liquid than gold or silver.
-Selling back may take longer, and bid-ask spreads are wider
+Liquidity: Palladium is less liquid than gold or silver.
+Selling back takes longer, and bid-ask spreads are wider than other precious metals

-• Higher premiums — Expect 5–10% over spot, compared to 2–5% for gold bars.
-Fewer products mean less price competition
+Higher premiums: Expect 5-10% over spot, compared to 2-5% for gold bars.
+Fewer products and dealers mean less price competition

-• Volatility — Palladium can move 5–10% in a single week.
+Volatility: Palladium moves 5-10% in a single week during active periods.
 It peaked near $3,000/oz in 2022 and has traded significantly lower since

 Storage and Resale

-Palladium is similar to platinum in size and density, making it easy to store but requiring some planning for resale.
+Palladium is similar to platinum in size and density, making it compact and easy to store.
+Resale requires more planning than gold or silver due to the smaller market.

-• Storage — Palladium doesn't tarnish or corrode.
+Storage: Palladium does not tarnish or corrode.
 Store in capsules to prevent scratching.
-A home safe or vault works well
+A home safe or third-party vault works well for any size holding

-• Resale — Sell back to established online dealers for the best buyback prices.
-Local shops may not stock palladium and may offer lower prices
+Resale: Sell back to established online dealers for the strongest buyback prices.
+Local shops frequently do not stock palladium and will offer lower prices

-• Authentication — Buy from reputable dealers who test and guarantee their products.
-Palladium's rarity makes authentication important
+Authentication: Buy from reputable dealers who test and guarantee their products.
+Palladium's rarity and high value per ounce make proper authentication essential

 Frequently Asked Questions